Managing Memory Manually

 The rule states that if we need to provide an implementation for any of these functions, we'd typically need to implement all of them.

-This is because the primary scenario we’d need to provide a custom implementation for one of these functions is that the compiler-provided default isn’t managing memory appropriately.
-Accordingly, the compiler-provided default for the other two functions are also unlikely to be appropriate either.
+This is because the primary scenario we'd need to provide a custom implementation for one of these functions is that the compiler-provided default isn't managing memory properly.
+As such, the compiler-provided defaults for the other two functions probably aren't managing memory properly either.

 In modern C++, the rule of three is not a strict requirement.
 For example, we've seen how smart pointers like std::unique_ptr can automate the management of a resource, removing the need to create a destructor.

 However, it still remains a useful rule of thumb.
-If we find ourselves writing a destructor, for example, we should remind ourselves to consider whether we need to customise the copy constructor and operator too.
+If we find ourselves writing a destructor, for example, we should consider whether we need to customise the copy constructor and operator too.

 Interactions with Smart Pointers

 In modern C++, we want to avoid manual memory management as much as possible.
-A common goal is to minimise the occurrances of the new and delete operators as much as possible.
+To this end, a common goal is to minimise the occurrances of the new and delete operators in our code.

 Smart pointers, such as std::unique_ptr, are the main way we can achieve this.
 When our object is managing its resource through a std::unique_ptr, we replace the new operator with std::make_unique(), and we don't need to use the delete operator at all: